 Remember that White's Tackle is offering custom lure selections build specifically for our waters.
 With one email you can get exactly the right lures for your adventure with us.
 Contact and mention your location (either the Uatuma or the Rio Negro).

-If you are focused on catching the biggest of our peacock bass, then go with the highest quality gear and lures that you can find.
+If you are focused on catching the largest of our peacock bass, then go with the highest quality gear and lures that you can find.
 HighRoller's RipRoller is literally the only lure you'll need to chase the largest of our fish.
 Best colors for the Uatuma are Firetiger and Clown, size: 5.5".
 Best colors for the Rio Negro are Halloween and Pearle / Chartreuse size 5.5"".
 We generally don't recommend the 6.5 or 7.5" sizes.
 Note: This strategy requires a great deal of endurance and patience, but THIS IS HOW YOU CATCH THE 20+ POUNDERS THAT LIVE IN OUR WATER.
 This can be a 2 fish a day lure, but 2 of your biggest.
-Watch the video below to see a chopper in action!
+The video above shows a chopper in action!

 The local natives call the buck tail jig the "hunger killer".
 If you fished here like your life depended on it, then you would fish a buck tail jig.
 Amazon jigs are unique: they are tied on 1/2 ounce 4/0 to 6/0 heavy-duty wide gap hooks and usually have a tail extension which gives them a length of 6"-8".
 If your jigs don't fit this description, then they are best kept at home.